This set of Engineering Materials and Metallurgy Interview Questions and Answers for freshers focuses on “Ceramics – 2”.

 9. How is the creep strength of ceramics when compared to other materials?

-Explanation: Engineering ceramics have a good tensile strength, compressive strength, hardness, and excellent creep resistance.
+Explanation: Engineering ceramics have good tensile strength, compressive strength, hardness, and excellent creep resistance.
 Metals usually have gold creep resistance, but plastics fair poorly.

 Sanfoundry Global Education & Learning Series – Engineering Materials & Metallurgy.